-You must complete the online application at the Learning@ISTM.org websitehere and once submitted you will need to complete an account on the ProctorU site, which you can do by clicking here.
-There are three components to complete your application: (1) Applicant Questionnaire, (2) Terms of Service Acknowledgement, and (3) Photo Identification Upload.
-Photos must clearly present your full face, and not include anyone other than you.
+You must complete the online application no later than 16 January 2024 at the Learning@ISTM.org websitehere.
+There are three REQUIRED components to complete your application: (1) Applicant Questionnaire, (2) Terms of Service Acknowledgement, and (3) Photo Identification Upload.
+Photos must clearly present your full face, and not include anyone other thanyou.
 The image should be like one used in a passport or identification document.
-Please note that ProctorU has separate requirements for photo identification from that of ISTM.